Blog

 Opinionated take

 Storing dates in UTC and formatting at the edge simplifies filters, rollups, and automations.
 Use SET_TIMEZONE only where humans read the value.
+This approach ensures consistency across your base while still providing user-friendly displays.

 Further reading